soichiro-hattori/april/README.rst

-(Work-in-progress) april
+april
 ========================

-**A lightweight Python package to access and interact with ZTF light curve data**
+**(Work-in-progress) A lightweight Python package to access and interact with ZTF light curve data**

 License